-One of the struggles, nationally and beyond, in demonstrating the impact of independent advocacy is that providers do not have agreed, common outcomes towards which they are all working.
+One of the struggles, nationally and beyond, in demonstrating the impact of independent advocacy is that independent advocacy organisations do not have consistent outcomes towards which they are all measuring.

-The research we conducted when developing this toolkit with SIAA members showed that several independent advocacy organisations are very rigorous in collecting evidence of their outcomes and the difference they are making - but that these are not necessarily the same outcomes.
+The research conducted when developing this toolkit showed that whilst independent advocacy organisations may be very rigorous in collecting evidence of their outcomes and the difference they are making - but that these are not necessarily the same outcomes.

-This is a collective issue for independent advocacy organisations in Scotland, that makes the SIAA's work at a national level, to promote, support and defend independent advocacy and positively influence policy, more challenging.
-We believe that our members have a profoundly positive impact, but trusting in this fact is not enough - we need to be able to demonstrate it with evidence.
+This is a collective issue for independent advocacy organisations in Scotland, that makes the SIAA's work at a national level, to promote, support and advocate for independent advocacy and positively influence policy, more challenging.
+A national dataset will enable SIAA and its members to measure and explain their impact, learn how to improve practices, and inform policy and the development of independent advocacy.

-To address this problem, SIAA underwent a period of consultation with members throughout 2019 in order to agree three Independent Advocacy National Outcomes:
+To address this identified gap SIAA underwent a period of consultation with members and agreed three Independent Advocacy National Outcomes: